-Until recently, spending the day exploring wine country was seen to be a costly affair – the oaked estates, sweeping vistas and manor houses exhibiting obvious affluence.
-While the touring of vineyards may still eat into the most generous of weekend allowances, there are a handful of farms offering the full experience of food and wine to those seeking value for money.
+Until recently, spending the day exploring wine country could be seen to be a costly affair – the oaked estates, sweeping vistas and manor houses exhibiting affluence.
+While the touring of vineyards may eat into the most generous of weekend allowances, there are a range of farms offering the full experience of food and wine to those seeking value for money.

 Forget fine dining, as these spots offer up exactly the kind of fare one craves after a morning spent sampling various vintages.
 Think generous portions, familiar favourites and home-style cooking with local flavour.

 Nestled in the Franschhoek Valley and featuring some of the most delicious Chardonnay Pinot Noir in the country, Leopard’s Leap is tailored to visitors wanting to explore the area without paying it’s infamous prices.

 Offering a range of experiences from cooking demonstrations to food and wine pairings, when it comes to eating, this estate’s largest drawcard is the Rotisserie Restaurant – an eatery that specializes in fare cooked over the coals.
 Expect free-range chicken, Karoo lamb, rolled pork belly and an array of seasonal salads.

 Everything on offer is charged per weight, allowing diners to match their meals to their budget.

 If rolling lawns and oak trees are your thing, look no further than Altydgedacht Estate in the Durbanville wine valley.
 A specifically tailored tasting of their wines is a must, whilst a play area keeps the kids entertained.